EXCERPTS

 -A moment with Mel Brooks I’ll never forget-

-Before I became the cameraman in clogs, I would walk through a door, and someone would call out, “May the Schwartz be with you,” from the classic comedy Spaceballs.
-The line followed me everywhere.
-On sets.
-Sidewalks.
-Inside stores.
-Sometimes it was shouted from across the room.
-It was my punchline and personal greeting, rolled into one.
+Before I became the cameraman in clogs, I’d walk into a room, and someone would call out, “May the Schwartz be with you,” from the comedy Spaceballs.

 We rode the elevator up, knocked, and waited.
-The door slowly creaked open.

 No assistants.
 No security.
 No entourage.